calien666/ext-solr/Documentation/Routing/SimplifyFacetsInQuery.rst

           concat: true
           # valueSeparator: ','

-Before Solr concat the values, a alphanumeric sort applied.
+Before Solr concatenates the values, they will be sorted in alphanumeric matter.

 Imaging following filter:

 	tx_solr[filter][0]=taste:sweet&tx_solr[filter][1]=taste:sour&tx_solr[filter][2]=taste:matcha

-By enable concat of multiple values, it would change into
+By enabling the `concat` of multiple values, it would change into:

 	tx_solr[filter][0]=taste:matcha,sour,sweet